Bicycling in Great Smoky Mountains National Park

 The campground store located near the Cades Cove Campground rents bicycles in the summer and fall.
 Call 865-448-9034 for more information.

-So mark your calendars and save these week day mornings as a time for all the exhaust free, noise free, open road exercise and adventure that you can muster.
+So mark your calendars and save these Wednesdays for all the open road exercise and adventure that you can muster.

 Bicycling on Park Trails

 As a rule, bicycles are not allowed on park trails.
-On the other hand, bicyclists may enjoy four park trails while riding their bicycles.
+On the other hand, bicyclists may enjoy three park trails while riding their bicycles.

 There are no mountain biking trails in the park.